stockmind/dell-xps-9560-ubuntu-respin/README.md

 sudo prime-select nvidia
 ```

-**Note: A logout and login could be required when switching graphic cards.**
+**Note: A full reboot could be required when switching graphic cards.**